BuckWoody/working/SQL2019BDC-Unstaged/SQL2019BDC/04 - Operationalization.md

 <p><img style="float: left; margin: 0px 15px 15px 0px;" src="../graphics/point1.png"><b>Activity: Load and query data in an External Table</b></p>

-In this activity, you will load the sample data into your Big Data Cluster environment, and then create and use an External table to query the data in HDFS.
+In this activity, you will load the sample data into your big data cluster environment, and then create and use an External table to query the data in HDFS.
 This process is similar to connecting to any Polybase target.

 <b>Steps</b>